 This course introduces the concept of graphic design, graphics design components, elements of design and principles of graphics design.
-Topic on typography and layout of graphic design that will be utilized across all application.
-Student will be introduce to major graphic design application such as Logo/ symbols/ pictogram, Visual Identity/Branding; Poster; Book jackets and Magazine covers and Packaging design etc. This course helps develop hands on skills on how to design/solve graphic design application by using the graphic design drawing software such as Adobe Illustrator CS3.
+Topic on typography and layout of graphic design that will be utilized across all applications.
+Students will be introduced to major graphic design applications such as Logo/ symbols/ pictogram, Visual Identity/Branding; Poster; Book jackets and Magazine covers and Packaging design etc. This course helps develop hands-on skills on how to design/solve graphic design applications by using the graphic design drawing software such as Adobe Illustrator CS3.